Kyushik/Unity_ML_Agent/README.md

   ​

-### Assets
+### UnityEnv

-I added some assets for making ML-agents
+I added some environments and assets for making ML-agents

-- ML-agents: It is basic ML-agent assets from [official ML-agents github](https://github.com/Unity-Technologies/ml-agents)
+- ML-agents: It is basic ML-agent v0.3 environment from [official ML-agents github](https://github.com/Unity-Technologies/ml-agents)
-- pong: assets for making pong
+- Assets: assets for making games